The Sing Song Girl

 As we headed back towards the parlor through the dark back streets, I asked, “Madam Liang, is it safe at the house?”

 “Stupid ya tou, would we be heading back if it weren’t?”
 She shook at her.
-May and I exchanged a worried look, thinking, of course she would have us go back regardless of the situation at the house.
-May clutched onto my hand as if it were her sole lifeline.
+Hua and I exchanged a worried look, thinking, of course she would have us go back regardless of the situation at the house.
+Hua clutched onto my hand as if it were her sole lifeline.

-Madam Liang pushed us forward and down to the basement into a windowless room where were bunk beds and the rest of girls were sleeping, or pretending to sleep.
-Madam Liang pushed us in then locked the door.
-This was where we slept, in tight quarters, without proper ventilation.
+Madam Liang pushed us forward and down to the basement into a windowless room where there were bunk beds and the rest of girls were sleeping, or pretending to sleep.
+Madam Liang pushed us.
+She told us this was where we would sleep for the night.
+It was safer for us, she claimed.
+She then left and locked us in the room, in tight quarters, without proper ventilation.
 I could hear sobs in the room.
 It was heartbreaking.
-I found a bed for May and tucked her in.
+I found a cot for Hua and tucked her in.
 I then went to the bunk above hers and began to sing quietly.
 Some of the girls joined in.
 Together, we felt warmth.
 We felt safe.

 Soon some of the girls fell asleep.
-May finally did, as I could hear her snore lightly below me.
+Hua finally did, as I could hear her snore lightly below me.
 I was wide awake.
 I could still smell the residual opium stench and gunfire from earlier.
 Then I smelled something else.
 Smoke.
 I wondered whether it was Madam Liang smoking upstairs.
 But it was unusual at this hour to have the smoke odor permeate our space.
-And there was intensifying heat.
+Then there was heat.
+Intensifying heat.
 Then I heard some commotion upstairs.
 The girls began to wake.
 The smoke and heat became more unmistakable.
 It was from a fire.

 Outside the parlor was Li throwing his oil lamp into the blazing house and his men from the Bai Duck Tong fueling the fire.
 Madam Liang lay dead on the ground with burns and blood on her.
 In the end, Ming apparently did not love her enough to save her.

-In the basement, the girls began to scream, as smoke crept into the room from underneath the door crack.
-Some of the girls pounded on the door and screamed to be let out.
+In the basement, the girls screamed, as smoke crept into the room from underneath the door crack.
+The girls pounded on the door and screamed to be let out.
 I grabbed a chair in the room and ran it into the door to try to break it open.
-Other girls tried to help me pry open the door.
-Some others pounded on the walls and on the ceilings for attention.
+Other girls tried to help me pry open the door with anything and everything they could find, which wasn’t much.
+We pounded on the walls for attention.
 No one came.
 Soon there was no further commotion upstairs.
-The fire intensified, and the room got hotter.
+The fire spread, and the room got hotter.
 The girls and I grew scared.
-May reached for my hand.
+Hua reached for my hand.
 I clutched onto it then embraced her tightly.
 I began singing again to calm the girls.
 But this time the singing did not help.
 The fire roared into the room.
 The screams and the sound of the raging fire over-powered my singing.
-May was screaming in my arms like a piglet about to be butchered.
+Hua shrieked in my arms like a piglet about to be butchered.
 She clawed at me, causing my jade necklace to fall off.
 I held her to muffle her cries.
 I suddenly felt surprising calm.
-I whispered in May’s ear, “we’re going home, mei mei.”
+I whispered in Hua’s ear, “we’re going home, xiaomei.”
 I closed my eyes as I felt the fire engulf us.
 I felt no fear.
 I felt free.

 Present Day

 I opened my eyes and looked around.
-The cacophony of contemporary sounds from the cars outside, the musical instruments and girls singing upstairs infiltrated the room.
-There were no fire, no fumes, no bunk beds, no other girls in the basement room.
-Just me – and May clutching onto my hand.
-She was still a 16-year-old who looked like 13 with the same fearful eyes.
+The cacophony of contemporary sounds from the cars outside, the piano playing, and the girls singing upstairs infiltrated the room.
+There was no fire, no fumes, no cots, no other girls in the basement room.
+Just me with Hua clutching my hand.
+She was still a fragile sixteen-year-old who looked thirteen with the same fearful eyes.
 She pleaded again with me, “when can we go home?”
-I could see my reflection in her big, teary brown eyes: I was still the 22-year-old whom she looked up to from that fateful night at the parlor.
+I could see my reflection in her big, teary brown eyes: I was still the twenty-two-year-old whom she looked up to from that fateful night at the parlor.
 I did not have the heart to answer her this time.
 Instead, I joined in singing along with the girls upstairs the Chinese folk song, “The Wandering Songstress.”

 On the main floor the house, children playing marbles saw a marble roll down the staircase towards the basement.
 A spirited little Chinese girl with pigtails wandered down the staircase to look for the marble.
-She switched on lights and saw the marble roll under the door to the basement.
-The little girl chased after the marble and opened the door.
+She switched on lights and saw the marble roll under the basement door.

 The room was empty except for some storage boxes.
-The little girl beamed on seeing the marble.
-She picked it up.
-She then spotted a pretty jade necklace.
+The little girl was confused.
+Then she beamed.
+She caught a glint of something in the corner.
+She went toward it and found a pretty jade necklace.
 She grabbed it and ran back upstairs.